 B.A.
-History, Columbia University
+History, Columbia University, with honors

 History of the earth sciences, early modern globalization, Southeast Asia, minerals, cross-cultural trade, K-12 education

 "The Impact of European Trade with Southeast Asia on the Mineralogical Studies of Robert Boyle," in Michael Bycroft and Sven Dupré eds.
 Gems in the Early Modern World: Materials, Knowledge and Global Trade, 1450–1800.
 Palgrave Macmillan, 2019, 87-116